 - Continued vomiting even when infant has not been fed for several hours

-- Absent bowel movements after first few meconium stools
+- No bowel movements after first few meconium stools

 A fetal ultrasound may show excessive amounts of

-in the womb, a condition called .
+in the womb ().
 It may also show swelling of the baby's stomach and part of the duodenum.

 An abdominal x-ray may show air in the stomach and first part of duodenum, with no air beyond that.
 This is known as the double-bubble sign.

 A tube is placed to decompress the stomach.
-Dehydration and electrolyte abnormalities are corrected by providing fluids through an intravenous tube.
-An evaluation for other congenital anomalies should be performed.
+Dehydration and electrolyte imbalances are corrected by providing fluids through an intravenous tube (IV, into a vein).
+Checking for other congenital anomalies should be done.

-Surgery to correct the duodenal blockage is necessary, but is not an emergency.
-The surgical approach will depend on the nature of the abnormality.
-Associated problems (such as those related to Down syndrome) must be treated as appropriate.
+Surgery to correct the duodenal blockage is necessary, but not an emergency.
+The exact surgery will depend on the nature of the abnormality.
+Other problems (such as those related to Down syndrome) must be treated as appropriate.